WrestleMania V: Event

+Preliminary matches

 WWF Women's Champion Rockin' Robin opened the show by performing "America the Beautiful".

-The first match at WrestleMania V was between Hercules and King Haku.
+The first match at WrestleMania V was between Hercules, and King Haku.
 Haku attacked from behind to start, but Hercules used some power moves to get the advantage before he clotheslined Haku, sending him to the floor.
-He suplexed Haku in the ring and hit him a series of elbow drops.
-After dominating Haku, Hercules focused his attention on Haku's (and his own former) manager Bobby "The Brain" Heenan.
-Haku nailed Hercules from behind and hit him with two backbreakers for a near-fall.
+He suplexed Haku in the ring, and hit him a series of elbow drops.
+After dominating Haku, Hercules focused his attention on Haku's (and his own former) manager Bobby Heenan.
+Haku nailed Hercules from behind, and hit him with two backbreakers for a near-fall.
 Hercules avoided a diving splash by Haku and hit him with a knee lift.
-He hit a series of clotheslines and powerslammed Haku for a near-fall.
-He attempted a top rope maneuver but when he came down, Haku caught him with a savate kick.
-Hercules fell in the corner and Haku tried to open the middle rope as Hercules rolled away.
+He hit a series of clotheslines, and powerslammed Haku for a near-fall.
+He attempted a top rope maneuver, but when he came down, Haku caught him with a savate kick.
+Hercules fell in the corner, and Haku tried to open the middle rope as Hercules rolled away.
 Hercules ducked a clothesline and hit Haku with a bridging back suplex to win the match.

 The second match was a tag team match between The Twin Towers (Akeem and Big Boss Man) and The Rockers (Shawn Michaels and Marty Jannetty).
-Bossman slapped on Michaels in the corner and turned around to look on Jannetty but when he turned back, Michaels hit him a missile dropkick.
+Bossman slapped Michaels in the corner and turned around to look at Jannetty, but when he turned back, Michaels hit him with a missile dropkick.
 He hit Akeem and Boss Man with flying forearm smashes before Bossman tagged in Akeem.
 The Rockers worked on Akeem's arm before he powered out and tagged Bossman.
 Jannetty tagged in and was hit with a leapfrog.
 Twin Towers took turns and beat Jannetty.
 He avoided a big splash by Akeem and tagged Michaels.
 Rockers hit Akeem with Double Flying Fists and Michaels tried a near-fall on Akeem.
 Akeem hit Michaels a lariat.
-Boss Man tagged in and tried to hit a corner body splash on Michaels but he sidestepped, getting a near-fall.
+Boss Man tagged in and tried to hit a corner body splash on Michaels, but he sidestepped, getting a near-fall.
 They hit Akeem with a double dropkick and they hit Boss Man with a double missile dropkick.
 Akeem tagged in and dumped Jannetty.
-Michaels came off the top on Akeem but Boss Man powerbombed him.
+Michaels came off the top on Akeem, but Boss Man powerbombed him.
 Akeem took advantage and hit Michaels with an Air Africa and pinned him to win the match.